techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-05_storageAccounts.md

 #Azure/Services #Azure/Architecture #Azure/AZ-900
 ## Key-terms
 #### Azure Storage
 Azure offers different manners to store data, such as Azure SQL Database, Azure Cosmos DB and Azure Table Storage.
 Messaging is handled by Azure Queues and Event Hubs.
 Loose files can be stored by services such as Azure Files and Azure Blobs.
-Azure groups Azure Blobs, Azure Files, Azure Queues, and Azure Tables together under the header *Azure Storage.*
+Azure groups Azure Blobs, Azure Files, Azure Queues, Azure Tables, and disks together under the header *Azure Storage.*

 #### Storage account
 A storage account is a container that groups multiple Storage services together.
 Only *Azure Storage* services can be added to an account.
 A storage account allows one to configure these services as a group.
 A storage account is an Azure resource and can be part of a resource group.
 Storage Accounts offer Premium and Standard performance tiers.
 Premium offers higher performance but less redundancy.